How to put your recycling and non-recyclable waste out correctly

 What happens if the Warning Notice is ignored?

-If the person ignores the Warning Notice and continues to put their recycling and waste out incorrectly, a 'Notice of Intent' will be sent to them.
-This explains that we will be giving the person an £80 Fixed Penalty Notice.
+If the person ignores the Warning Notice and continues to put their recycling and non-recyclable waste out wrongly, we will send them a 'Notice of Intent.'
+This explains that we will be giving the person an £80 Fixed Penalty Notice (FPN).

-The 'Notice of Intent' allows 28 days for the person to appeal the Fixed Penalty Notice.
+The 'Notice of Intent' allows 28 days for the person to appeal the FPN

-We must be given a reason why the person should not have to pay the Fixed Penalty Notice.
+You must give is a reason as to why you should not have to pay the FPN.

-What happens if there is no reason to cancel a Fixed Penalty Notice?
+What happens if there is no reason to cancel an FPN?

-If we are not contacted or if we reject the reason given, a 'Final Notice' will automatically be given to the person with a Fixed Penalty Notice for £80.
+A 'Final Notice' will automatically be given to the person with a Fixed Penalty Notice for £80 if:

 If I receive a Fixed Penalty Notice, is an appeal allowed?

-Yes, but only to a First-Tier Tribunal (not us), who will either confirm if it is payable or reject it.
+Yes, but only to a First-Tier Tribunal (not us).
+They will either confirm if it is payable or reject it.

 What happens if I am only a tenant at the home?